Joseph Henry Kibbey: Associate Justice

 Health concerns prompted Kibbey to move to Florence, Arizona Territory, in 1888.
 There he worked as secretary and attorney of the Florence Canal Company, which was owned by a family friend.
 For the remainder of his career, Kibbey specialized in corporate and water law.

 In 1889, newly elected President Benjamin Harrison implemented a policy of only appointing residents of the territory to positions in territorial government.
 While Kibbey was newly arrived in the territory, his family connections were enough to secure his appointment to the bench.
 His father's influence can be seen in a telegram to Harrison, preserved by the National Archives and Records Administration, stating that "Joe prefers the District in which he lives – that is Judge Porter's District."
 Kibbey was nominated by Harrison to become an Associate Justice of Arizona Territorial Supreme Court on August 5, 1889.
 He convened court on August 19.
 He was assigned the second district, composed of Pinal, Graham, and Gila counties.

 During his time as a judge, Kibbey was well respected and gained a reputation for being the least overturned judge to sit on the Arizona bench.
 He wrote nineteen opinions during his term, dealing with a wide variety of topics.
 Santa Rita Land and Mining Company v.
 Mercer, 3 Arizona 181 (1890) determined that the territorial appellate courts would not hear issues not previously raised during trial in a district court.
 Putnam v.
 Putnam, 3 Arizona 195 (1890), Tietjen v.
 Sneed, 3 Arizona 195 (1890), and Wores v.
 Preston, 4 Arizona 92 (1893) dealt with other procedural issues.
 Yavapai County v.
 O'Neill, 3 Arizona 363 (1892) and Behan v.
 Davis, 3 Arizona 399 (1892) both involved pay disputes.
-The former dealt with Sheriff Buckey O'Neill's right to be paid for expenses incurred in the pursuit of his duties, while the former dealt with a salary dispute between Superintendent Johnny Behan and the commissioners of the Yuma Territorial Prison.
+The former dealt with Sheriff Buckey O'Neill's right to be paid for expenses incurred in the pursuit of his duties, while the latter dealt with a salary dispute between Superintendent Johnny Behan and the commissioners of the Yuma Territorial Prison.
 Kibbey's ruling in Don Yan v.
 Ah You, 4 Arizona 109 (1893) set an early Arizona precedent in the field of wrongful death claims.